forestgrape/coronavirus/5_epidemiological/individual_susceptibility_and_transmission.md

 > The overall health benefits of a smoke stop outweigh by fare a possible increased Covid incidence: Current smokers seem to have no higher Covid risk than never smokers, but a lower risk than former smokers.
 This could be caused by (possibly toxic) environment changes in the lung when smoking.
 [Local environment changes in the lungs](../6_prevention_and_treatment/temperature_modulation.md) can also be achieved with sauna or steam inhalation which don't have the possibility of health hazards which smoke has.

 > 12.6.21: It's not about smoke-free - Everyone should judge the risks to take in life on his own.
 >> Add restrictions for addictives, I consider as adequate however.
-On bewitch, getting away is not always easy ...
+Once in, getting or staying away is not always easy ...

 <!--// for things harmful and/or unwanted, advertisements restrictions are an option.
 It is always about acquiring new customers into an industry and not about competing on existing customers else the industry would cheer on saving ad costs. -->